weleoka/ardeidae_py/README.md

 Once a packet is recieved that notifies the client that the file is ready the client switches to recieve mode.

+The TCP stack accepts all the file data from the application almost instantaniously so that a timer on TCP transmissions is not plausable at application level.
+Recieveing time is easy enough to measure, and from that a transfer rate can be calculated.

 #### Transmission ending
 The most significant differance between UDP clients and TCP clients is in their method of detecting the end of a transmission.